rabblerouser/rabblerouser-publisher/README.md

   return Promise.resolve();
 });

-// *After* binding all your event handlers, you can then listen for events on an HTTP POST endpoint. myExpressJsApp.post('/events', streamClient.listen({ replayHistory: true }));
+// *After* binding all your event handlers, you can then listen for events on an HTTP POST endpoint.
+You can also
+// optionally specify a bucket where historical events should be read from first. myExpressJsApp.post('/events', streamClient.listen({ archiveBucket: 'my-archive-bucket' }));
 ```

 ## API Reference